Recognizing signs of depression in yourself or someone you care about.

 Many people don’t realize that depression is treatable, and never reach out for support.
 And many people who die by suicide also have a mental or emotional disorder — depression being the most common.1 Other issues related to suicide are relationship problems, substance misuse, physical health problems, and other life stressors and events.2

 If you think someone you know might be considering suicide, don’t wait until it’s too late — talk to them about it now.
 Asking if they’re having thoughts of suicide doesn’t increase their risk for acting on them — and it doesn’t make you responsible for their actions if they do.
 All you can do is ask the tough questions, help them find support, and do your best to keep them safe.
-If you’re not sure how to stop them from harming themselves, call the National Suicide Prevention Lifelineexternal or dial 911.
+If you’re not sure how to stop them from harming themselves, call the 988 Suicide & Crisis Lifelineexternal or dial 911.

 Know the warning signs for suicide

 The best way to help prevent suicide is to know what to look for — and be prepared to intervene if you think someone may be in danger.
 Warning signs include:

 - Looking for a way to kill themselves, like searching online or buying a gun

 - Talking about feeling trapped or in unbearable pain

 - Talking about being a burden to others

 - Increasing the use of alcohol or drugs

 - Acting anxious or agitated, or behaving recklessly